 - World Of Warcraft High Priest Thekal in Zul'Gurub with his two attendants Zealots Lor'khan and Zath.
 They, like the later encounter Romulo and Julianne, all have to die simultaneously or they resurrect each other.
 Of course then he has second phase with a Tiger One-Winged Angel form.

 - The Illidari Council in the Black Temple and Council of Iron in Ulduar, which consists of several (4 in the former case, 3 in the latter) bosses fought at once.
 Each has separate abilities and requires specific tactics to deal.
 At least they don't have to all die at once, although in the case of the Council of Iron the surviving bosses grow stronger when other members of the Council die.

 - The ogre council fighting along with High King Maulgar.
 Being more powerful than any of them, he may be considered as a Flunky Boss, but his helpers are not mere adds.
 They are named, powerful, and require specific strategies to take down.

 - Naxxramas has the Four Horsemen encounter (also a Puzzle Boss), where the four bosses fan out to the four corners of the room; your raid has to engage all four simultaneously AND keep them seperated to keep their respective abilities from snowballing into a very quick Total Party Kill.

-- Lor'themar and the other two Blood Elf bosses in Silvermoon, and as of Cataclysm, The Council of Three Hammers in Ironforge.
+- In PvP the Alliance can face Lor'themar and his two subordinates in Silvermoon while the Horde can, as of Cataclysm, fight The Council of Three Hammers in Ironforge.